Apple Pay

-Apple Pay is a mobile payment service by Apple Inc. that allows users to make payments in person, in iOS apps, and on the web.
-It is supported on iPhone, Apple Watch, iPad, and Mac.
-It digitizes and can replace a credit or debit card chip and PIN transaction at a contactless-capable point-of-sale terminal.
-It does not require Apple Pay-specific contactless payment terminals; it can work with any merchant that accepts contactless payments.
-It adds two-factor authentication via Touch ID, Face ID, PIN, or passcode.
-Devices wirelessly communicate with point of sale systems using near field communication (NFC), with an embedded secure element (eSE) to securely store payment data and perform cryptographic functions, and Apple's Touch ID and Face ID for biometric authentication.
+Apple Pay is a mobile payment service by Apple that allows users to make payments in person, in iOS apps, and on the web.
+Supported on iPhone, Apple Watch, iPad, Mac, and Vision Pro, Apple Pay digitizes and can replace a credit or debit card chip and PIN transaction at a contactless-capable point-of-sale terminal.
+It does not require Apple Pay–specific contactless payment terminals; it can work with any merchant that accepts contactless payments.
+It adds two-factor authentication via Touch ID, Face ID, Optic ID, PIN, or passcode.
+Devices wirelessly communicate with point of sale systems using near field communication (NFC), with an embedded secure element (eSE) to securely store payment data and perform cryptographic functions, and Apple's Touch ID, Face ID and OpticID for biometric authentication.

-Apple Pay can also be used to ride some public transport networks either through the use of credit/debit cards (open loop) (for example across TfL in London, SL in Stockholm, and at OMNY readers across New York City's subway and bus network) or dedicated travel cards such as JR East's Suica, the Chicago Transit Authority's Ventra, the San Francisco Bay Area's Clipper (closed loop) and Hong Kong’s Octopus Card.
+Apple Pay can also be used to pay fares on many public transport networks.
+Payment can be authorised without authentication for supported public transport networks, referred to as 'Express Mode', or by a regular authenticated Apple Pay transaction for other systems accepting contactless payments.

 Service

 Device compatibility

 The service is compatible with iPhone 6 and newer, iPad Air 2 and newer, Macs with Touch ID, and Apple Watch Series 1 and later.
-It can store between 8 and 16 cards (passes such as loyalty cards and tickets do not count against this limit.)
+In iOS 17 or later, the number of cards able to be added to the service is determined by the capacity of the secure element, which varies by device.